x

 However, serious adverse events (SAEs) determined to be unrelated to the study, or are directly related to the subject population’s disease, should not be submitted to the IRB.

-Per the FDA, “It is important to note that some events that would not meet the criteria for reporting in an IND safety report would be considered unanticipated problems involving risk to human subjects (e.g., informed consent or privacy issues, certain adverse events that could not be caused by the investigational drug, such as events that occur prior to test article administration as a result of a washout period or due to a screening procedure).”
+Per FDA, “It is important to note that some events that would not meet the criteria for reporting in an IND safety report would be considered unanticipated problems involving risk to human subjects (e.g., informed consent or privacy issues, certain adverse events that could not be caused by the investigational drug, such as events that occur prior to test article administration as a result of a washout period or due to a screening procedure).”

-SAEs occurring at other sites and provided to each investigator (like IND safety reports or suspected unexpected serious adverse reactions [SUSARs]) should only be submitted to the IRB following the sponsor’s assessment that the event(s) in fact meet the UAP criteria.
+SAEs occurring at other sites and provided to each investigator (e.g., IND safety reports or suspected unexpected serious adverse reactions [SUSARs]) should only be submitted to the IRB following the sponsor’s assessment that the event(s) do in fact meet the UAP criteria.
 For multisite studies, the sponsor will typically report a UAP on behalf of all sites.

 The IRB must be notified of a UAP promptly, but no later than two weeks or 10 business days from the time of identification.

-At Advarra, when the IRB receives SAEs or safety reports that do not meet the UAP criteria (as defined by the above FDA guidance), the submitting party will receive acknowledgement of receipt only.
+For example, at Advarra, when the IRB receives SAEs or safety reports that do not meet the UAP criteria (as defined by the above FDA guidance), the submitting party will receive acknowledgement of receipt only.
 The item will not receive IRB review.
 When these items are submitted by a sponsor or contract research organization (CRO), Advarra’s default process is to generate an acknowledgement of receipt to all open sites, though sponsors/CROs may opt-out of this process.

 Note: This article was originally published on December 14, 2018, and has been updated to include new and clarifying information.